Kin-Protocol/Kin-Protocol/README.md

 ## Why Kin Protocol?

 This model is a very open ended suggestion for how governance voting could work that solves for the basic issues of game theory and prevents centralization.
-The inspiration for it was [Vitalik Butrin's 2021 article - Moving beyond coin voting governance](https://vitalik.ca/general/2021/08/16/voting3.html)
+The inspiration for it was [Vitalik Butrin's 2021 article - Moving beyond coin voting governance](https://vitalik.ca/general/2021/08/16/voting3.html) but it uses concepts and ideas from [Compound Comet](https://github.com/compound-finance/comet), [MakerDAO Governance](https://github.com/makerdao/chief-keeper) and [AAVE's AAVEnomics](https://github.com/aave/aavenomics)

 ## Documentation